robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 * Remediate problems
 * Silence false alarms

+See the full list in :ref:`All Actions`.

-For concrete examples, see :ref:`What is Robusta`.
+For examples, see :ref:`What are Playbooks?`.

-Where can Robusta send notifications?
+Where Can Robusta Send Notifications?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Robusta, destinations are called *sinks*.
 Here are some built-in sinks: